Staff Directory and Bios

 Rigdon Irvin - Director (Grades 1-2)

 Rigdon has a bachelor's degree in fine arts, a master's degree in education, and 25 years of teaching experience.
 Throughout his time as an educator, he has received many awards for his work including Teacher of The Year for the Bentonville, AR public school district for the 2005/06 school year and The Walton Arts Center Outstanding Educator Award.
 He also has participated in extensive educational training, including Skill Path Leadership Training, Love and Logic Training, Arkansas A+, and Great Expectation of Arkansas Institute.

 "I love working for Clear Spring because I am given the freedom to allow my students to learn through discovery and hands on learning.
 It is truly a student centered curriculum.”

 Ginny Garber - Elementary (Grades 3-4)

 Ginny has a Bachelor's degree in English and a Master's degree in French.
 She has been a youth mentor and tutor for over 15 years.
 She has spent time teaching English in France and also teaching French to students in Arkansas.

 "Kindness begets kindness, respect begets respect; learning is infectious when you make it fun!
 I appreciate the freedom teachers and students at Clear Spring have to explore concepts in multiple ways, to pursue their true interests and learn self-reliance at a young age."

 Chris Barner - Middle (Grades 5-7)

-Heather Hughes - Upper Middle School Blocks and All School Music
+Heather Hughes - Upper School Blocks and All School Music

 Heather has been teaching for over 15 years.
-She got her start teaching private drum lessons in Evergreen Colorado as a high schooler and never looked back.
+She got her start teaching private drum lessons in Evergreen Colorado in high school and never looked back.
 She attended the University of Northern Colorado with studies in Music Education, Music Performance, and Music Composition.

 “Clear Spring isn’t a job.
 It is a way of life that I have fallen in love with.
 The staff, students, and parents feel like a family.
 As teachers we have the freedom to follow the student’s interests and help use their passions as vehicles for education.
 Clear Spring is home.”